- Regular

 Shogi is only possible when you have a partner to play with.
 To ensure a smooth game and friendly competition, it is important to learn the basic manners of Shogi.
 In this article, we will explain the manners you should know while playing or watching a game of Shogi.

-When playing Shogi, you must not only learn the rules of the game, such as how to move the pieces, but also the manners that should be observed during the game.
+When playing Shogi, it is necessary not only to learn the rules of the game, such as how to move the pieces, but also to learn the manners that should be observed during the game.
 First, we will explain the basic manners during a game of Shogi, a traditional Japanese game of chess.

 Waiting is prohibited in official Shogi games and tournaments.
 Waiting" means to move your finger away from a piece and then move it to another square.
 Once a player removes his finger from a piece, the move is considered completed, and it is against manners to move the piece after that.
 It is important to note that this is forbidden in official games and tournaments, and may result in a loss due to foul play.
 However, in some exceptional cases, such as in private practice or in instructional games (i.e., when a player receives instruction through a game with a professional Go player), "waiting" may be permitted.